gregreindel/llm-exe-lambda/readme.md

 Next, you need to create the user (and associated policy) that is used to deploy the actual stack.
 After creating this user, you'll generate access keys that you'll use on your machine when deploying.

 1. Navigate to IAM.
 Select policies, and click to create a new policy.
-2. Paste in the contents from [`documentation/setup/DeployLlmExeCdkAppPolicy.json`](https://github.com/gregreindel/llm-exe-lambda/blob/main/documentation/setup/DeployLlmExeCdkAppPolicy.json)
+2. Paste in the contents from [`documentation/setup/DeployLlmExeCdkAppPolicy.json`](https://github.com/gregreindel/llm-exe-lambda/blob/main/documentation/setup/DeployLlmExeCdkAppPolicy.json) into the JSON policy input.
    - Replace `YOUR_AWS_DEPLOY_REGION` with your region.
 For example: `us-west-2`
    - Replace `YOUR_AWS_ACCOUNT_ID` with your AWS account ID.
 For example: 000000000000
 3. Name the new policy: `DeployLlmExeCdkAppPolicy`.
 4. Create a new User.
   - Name the user `LlmExeLambdaCdkDeployUser`
-  - When asked to set permissions, select the `Attach policies directly` option, and then select the policy you just created. (can be helpful to sort the table by "Type", you'll notice the 'customer managed' policy.)
+  - When asked to set permissions, select the `Attach policies directly` option, and then select the `DeployLlmExeCdkAppPolicy` policy you just created. (can be helpful to sort the table by "Type", you'll notice the 'customer managed' policy.)
  - Add the new user
 5. Click on the newly created user and click on the securirty credentials tab
     - Click create access key